How to Improve Your Ecommerce Website’s Security

 It doesn’t end there as the team will need to review how effective the strategies are and change the approach accordingly as and when it may become necessary to keep up with the cyber attackers.

-As highlighted, a comprehensive risk assessment will help in determining the best plan of action in securing your website.
-That said, there are common vulnerabilities, and you can keep your site protected from such with, among others, the following strategies
+As highlighted, a comprehensive risk assessment will help in determining the best plan of action in securing your ecommerce website.
+That said, there are common vulnerabilities, and you can keep your site protected from such with, among others, the following strategies:

-What is their commitment to reviewing vulnerabilities, and dealing with such to keep your website secure?
+What is their commitment to reviewing vulnerabilities, and dealing with such to keep your website and online store secure?
 How rapid a response can you expect?
 You should also enquire about the technical support offered if an attack happens.
 Some web hosting companies also provide remote back up, which makes a recovery after an attack easier.
+Having a secure host with a good response who you can trust is a vital first step in keeping your brand and your customers protected.

 2. Review your passwords